apache/cordova-plugin-file/README.md

     <preference name="AndroidPersistentFileLocation" value="Compatibility" />

-Without this line, the File plugin will use `Compatibility` as the default.
+Without this line, the File plugin will use `Internal` as the default.
 If a preference tag is present, and is not one of these values, the application will not start.

-If your application has previously been shipped to users, using an older (pre- 1.0) version of this plugin, and has stored files in the persistent filesystem, then you should set the preference to `Compatibility`.
-Switching the location to "Internal" would mean that existing users who upgrade their application may be unable to access their previously-stored files, depending on their device.
+If your application has previously been shipped to users, using an older (pre- 3.0.0) version of this plugin, and has stored files in the persistent filesystem, then you should set the preference to `Compatibility` if your config.xml does not specify a location for the persistent filesystem.
+Switching the location to
+"Internal" would mean that existing users who upgrade their application may be unable to access their previously-stored files, depending on their device.